 Also, they breed with great gusto—and fertility, bless their frisky little hearts—one female mouse can produce as many as 70 to 80 offspring per year, giving birth as often as every three weeks.
 So a small mouse problem can quickly become a huge mouse problem.
 You have to deal with them, and better sooner than later, but why would you use a professional to get rid of mice?

 Mice are Good at Staying Alive

 Like cockroaches, ants, and other creatures that have learned to exploit human habitats for food, water, and warmth, mice are good at the job of surviving in that environment.
 When new dangers appear—like mouse traps—they adjust their behaviors, quickly learning to sidestep hazards.
 To truly eradicate a population of mice, it helps to be something of a mouse expert.
 Pest control professionals understand mouse behavior; social and mating habits; foraging and eating routines; preferred traffic patterns, habitat preferences, and nesting behaviors.
 They know what treatments to use and where to use them.
-Without this arsenal of knowledge, it can be difficult to get rid of every last rodent on a property.
+Without this arsenal of knowledge, it can be difficult to get rid of mice that are plaguing your property.

 Is Prevention Half the Job of Pest Management?

 Unless you plan to keep putting out baits and traps forever, you’ll also need to prevent new mice from entering your living space, once the current invaders are gone.
 Again, a pro will know where to look for breaches and how to seal them.
 Mice are superb contortionists when it comes to wriggling through narrow spaces, and a pest professional will be able to identify any cracks, holes, and crevices large enough to allow them entry.
 The technician may seal up some areas as he finds them, while providing you with recommendations on how to deal with others that require additional attention.

 Children, Pets, Mouse Traps, and Poisons